Sanó homers three times, Twins rally to beat White Sox 5-4 - WHIZ News

 Mercedes had Minnesota’s attention after he connected Monday night, driving a 3-0 pitch from infielder Willians Astudillo deep to center in the ninth.
 White Sox manager Tony La Russa said Mercedes made a mistake, and the Hall of Fame skipper apologized to the Twins.

 With one out in the seventh Tuesday night and the White Sox up 4-2, Mercedes came to the plate and Duffey threw the first pitch of the at-bat behind the slugger’s legs.
-Duffey and manager Rocco Baldelli then were ejected by home plate umpire Jim Reynolds.
+Duffey and Baldelli then were ejected by plate umpire Jim Reynolds.

+“It wasn’t obvious to me,” La Russa said.
+“The guy threw a sinker.
+It didn’t look good.
+So, I wasn’t that suspicious.
+I’m suspicious if somebody throws at somebody’s head.
+Then I’m suspicious.
+I don’t have a problem with how the Twins handled that.”

 Bailey Ober pitched four innings for the Twins in his major league debut after Michael Pineda was scratched with an abscess in his inner thigh.
 The 6-foot-9 Ober was charged with four runs and five hits.